Whiteknight/Scoop/L1/README.md

 * Loops `while`, `do`/`while`, `for` and `foreach` and keywords `break` and `continue` are removed
 * `try`/`catch`/`finally` is removed (though these or something like them may eventually be re-added to support this necessary functionality)
 * `goto` is removed
+* Blocks "{" "}" are disallowed along with all variable scoping rules.
+Variables in a method are scoped to the method no matter where they are declared.
+Structures which are included, such as "using" only support a single statement instead of a block (it's suggested to use that opportunity to call a method if you want to execute multiple statements or have a separate scope for variables)

 ### Concrete Inheritance